bahadirdonmez/arch-linux/OPTIONAL.md

 ### ETH Zurich VPN Configuration

-To establish an encrypted remote connection to the data network of ETH Zurich, the ITS ID-Infrastructure section operates a VPN Gateway.
-This VPN connection serves as the foundation for PWLAN.
-In order to connect to the ETH Zurich VPN, we will use OpenConnect, which is a client for Cisco's AnyConnect SSL VPN.
+To establish an encrypted remote connection to the data network of ETH Zurich, we will use OpenConnect, which is a client for Cisco's AnyConnect SSL VPN.

-1. Install the `networkmanager-openconnect` package to enable OpenConnect support in NetworkManager:
+1. Install the `networkmanager-openconnect` package to enable OpenConnect support in
+NetworkManager:

     ```bash
     sudo pacman -S networkmanager-openconnect